AnyChart/docs.anychart.com/Gantt_Chart_NEW/Overview.md

 ## Overview

-A Gantt chart is...
+A Gantt chart is a data visualization that shows a project schedule or resources (e.g., equipment or employees) over periods of time.
+Tasks or periods are visualized as horizontal bars, their width representing the duration.

 There are two types of Gannt charts – [Project](Project_Chart) and [Resource](Resource_Chart).
-They display different [elements](Elements), but share most settings.
+They display different timeline [elements](Elements), but share most settings.

 Both chart types are defined as instances of the {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class, and both are created with the help of the {api:anychart#ganttResource}anychart.ganttResource{api} constructor.
 The chart type depends exclusively on how your data is organized.

-Here is how the Project chart and Resource chart are structured:
+The images below demonstrate how the Project chart and Resource chart are structured.

+**Project Gantt Chart**

 <img width="700" src ="https://static.anychart.com/images/project_timeline.jpg" />

+**Resource Gantt Chart**

 <img width="700" src ="https://static.anychart.com/images/resource_timeline.jpg" />